 That weight will come off eventually (9 months on, 9 months off).
 Right now, your body is in charge of feeding that baby it grew for the past nine months.

 So don’t feel guilty.
-Stock up on these healthy breastfeeding snacks, and quietly chow down during a late night breastfeeding session.
+Stock up on these healthy late night breastfeeding snacks, and quietly chow down during a late night breastfeeding session.
 Enjoy!

 Did I miss an obviously perfect middle of the night breastfeeding snack?
 Share in the comments!